act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ### Expectation

-For each test target, the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the role are present, unless the state or property has a default value listed under [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).
-The list of required states and properties for a role can be found in [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria)"
+For each test target, the [required states and properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) for the role are present, unless the state or property has a default value listed under [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).

+**Note:** The list of required states and properties for each role can be found in [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1).

 **Note:** This rule does not test whether the required states and properties has a correct value, only that the attributes are present and [non-empty](#non-empty).

 ## Assumptions

-- This rule assumes that there is no element that has an [implicit semantic role](#semantic-role), and at the same time does not define native attributes that are mapped to all of the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for this role.
+- This rule assumes that native HTML and SVG elements have native attributes that are mapped to all of the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the [implicit semantic role](#semantic-role) of the element.
 This assumption is the basis for limiting the Applicability to [explicit semantic roles](#semantic-role) only.

 ## Accessibility Support